Evergreen structures

 • Dense form and colour can feel visually heavy in small gardens

-Building a garden by pairing evergreens and other plants
+Building a garden by pairing evergreens with other plants

 Evergreens bring stillness.
 Perennials and grasses bring movement.